Senior Notions Banner

 RoboTwist Automatic Jar Opener

 They’re light enough to hold, large enough to grip, and simple to clean.
-They don’t announce themselves.
-They just sit nearby and make certain containers less of a negotiation.
+They are not dramatic tools.
+They just sit in the drawer and make certain jars, bottles, and caps easier to deal with when they come up.
 Around the house, the larger jar opener gets used on toothpaste and other stubborn caps that have nothing to do with food.

 Over time, these tools didn’t change how my kitchen works so much as what stays accessible.
 Things that had quietly dropped out of use came back.
 That, more than anything, is what made them worth keeping.